WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-21-dockerize-an-asp-net-core-microservice-and-rabbitmq.md

 <script src="https://gist.github.com/WolfgangOfner/9496cc3a7c647119d048374545deb839.js"></script>

-The first part downloads the .NET Core 3.1 runtime image from Dockerhub and gives it the name base which will be used later on.
+The first part downloads the .NET Core 3.1 runtime image from Docker Hub and gives it the name base which will be used later on.
 Then it sets the working directory to /app which will also be later used.
 Lastly, the ports 80 and 443 are exposed which tells Docker to listen to these two ports when the container is running.

 <script src="https://gist.github.com/WolfgangOfner/218e844a913736dd20c7941b5dcf70e6.js"></script>

-The next section downloads the .NET Core 3.1 SDK from Dockerhub and names it build.
+The next section downloads the .NET Core 3.1 SDK from Docker Hub and names it build.
 Then the working directory is set to /src and all project files (except the test projects) of the solution are copied inside the container.
 Then dotnet restore is executed to restore all NuGet packages and the working directory is changed to the directory of the API project.
 Note that the path starts with /src, the working directory path I set before I copied the files inside the container.
 Lastly, dotnet build is executed which builds the project with the Release configuration into the path /app/build.

 <script src="https://gist.github.com/WolfgangOfner/f486f3b405c7eac47a285da499ebac01.js"></script>